 Why:

-Second is the why.
 Why should you bundle communications together?
-Insurance companies offer bundling options to not only provide better value and convenience for their customers and partners, but to maximize their own wallet share in the industry as well.
+Companies offer bundling options to not only provide better value, convenience and to enhance brand loyalty for their customers and partners, but to maximize their own wallet share in the industry as well.
 When it comes to communication bundling, the focus – or the why – is to provide value to the customer with a seamless customer experience.
-When your customer has a positive experience, then your business wins!
-We’ve all been frustrated when information we seek is not easily accessible or is plagued by seemingly pointless steps before we get to the end destination.
+When your customer has a positive experience, then your business wins.
+We’ve all been frustrated when information we seek is not easily accessible or is plagued by seemingly pointless steps before we get what we are looking for.
 Communication bundling seeks to smooth the journey by allowing your customers multiple ways to receive the information they want; through the channel they want.

-Your customer might hate phone calls and text messages from people who aren’t family and friends.
-In this instance they might prefer email.
-Other customers’ email inboxes might be full of spam and your reminder notification would be one of millions of emails never read.
-These customers would rather receive a text message.
-In these cases, businesses using communication bundling allows greater connection by appealing to each of their customers’ needs individually.
-Remember the adage don’t put all your eggs in one basket?
+Your customer might hate phone calls and text messages from people who aren’t family and friends, instead preferring business communications to reach them via email.
+Other customers’ might actually prefer text messages because their email inboxes are full of spam and clutter leaving your important notification amongst millions of emails never read.
+In both cases, businesses using communication bundling allows greater connection by appealing to each of their customers’ needs individually.
+Remember the adage "Don’t put all your eggs in one basket"?
 Communication bundling helps prevent those types of losses.
 Another benefit of bundling comes through the power of customer touchpoints.
-The more touchpoints you have the more data you can collect to ensure you can provide the best service possible (Oracle, 2024).
+The more touchpoints you have, the more data you can collect to ensure you can provide the best service possible (Oracle, 2024).

 When:

 Next, when is it appropriate to use communication bundling?
+Always.
 Communication bundling is excellent during a lot of “when’s.”
-It is for those moments that require urgent attention, like making an insurance claim.
+Use it for those moments that require urgent attention, like making an insurance claim.
 Your company’s preparation allows you to send the right message, at the right time, through the right channel.
-If, heaven forbid, an accident occurs and someone needs access to workers’ compensation claim instructions and next steps, sending the information through an automated phone call would be ridiculous as there is no way for your customer to look back at the instructions.
-However, by using more than one channel you can acknowledge the claim using an automated personal text and send the forms they will need to fill out through an email.
-Again, the need for communication wasn’t expected by the customer – but you as the insurance company are prepared to provide the best experience for your customer.
+If, heaven forbid, other incidents occur such as devastating hurricanes or fires, or even a simple car crash, and someone needs access to claim instructions and next steps, sending the information through an automated phone call would be ridiculous as there is no way for your customer to look back and confirm the instructions.
+However, by using more than one channel you can acknowledge the claim using an automated personal text or call and send the forms they will need to fill out via email, thus, creating a unified customer experience.
+Again, the need for communication wasn’t premediated by the customer, but you, as the insurance company, are prepared to provide the best seamless experience for your customer.

-Communication bundling is also perfect for when you have a lot of customers, all with individual tastes, that you are trying to please at the same time.
-As mentioned in the why, every customer has their own preferences for their use cases and sometimes there are best practices too.
-By using cross-channel and multi-channel communication bundling, keeping your customers informed doesn’t have to be painful, instead you can reach them safely and easily.
+Communication bundling is also perfect for when you have a lot of customers, all with individual tastes, and you are trying to please everyone at the same time.
+As mentioned in the "Why", every customer has their own preferences for their use cases and sometimes there are best practices too.
+By using omni-channel, cross-channel and multi-channel communication bundling, keeping your customers informed doesn’t have to be painful.
+Instead, you can reach them legally and easily in a blast of automated preference-based channels.
 Customers can get the information they need in their preferred channel of choice.

 How:

-We know why we use bundling – we like what we can get out of it.
-Through effective communication bundling the value you bring to your customers increases, meeting them with a smoother customer journey.
-What type of bundling you’d like to do depends on your business and the pain points you’re trying to solve.
-Maybe multi-channel communication is not what you’re looking for in one area, but cross-channel communication is.
+We know why we use bundling – we like the perks we get out of it.
+Through effective communication bundling, the value you bring to your customers increases, giving them a smoother customer journey and increasing their engagement and loyalty to you.
+What type of bundling you’d like to do depends on your business, the pain points you’re trying to solve, and the circumstances surrounding your immediate communication.
+Remember, it is possible multi-channel communication is not what you’re looking for in one area, but cross-channel communication is.
 Regardless of how, the value of having more than one avenue for communication cannot be overstated.
-And while winter might be ending/over the good that comes from bundling never is.
+Which is why it’s important to determine how you want to achieve it – either through building it yourself, buying from others or partnering.

 References